andrew/ultimate-awesome/README.md

 - [awesome-scratch-projects](https://github.com/CodeLabClub/awesome-scratch-projects) - A curated list of awesome scratch projects.
 - [awesome-datree](https://github.com/datreeio/awesome-datree) - ⚙️ A curated list of resources for using Datree's CLI tool.
 - [awesome-keyboard](https://github.com/Delapouite/awesome-keyboard) - A curated list of awesome resources about configuring and building keyboards.
+- [awesome-founder-communities](https://github.com/DirectorySurf/awesome-founder-communities) - A curated list of the best online communities for startup founders, indie makers, solopreneurs, and creators to connect, learn, and grow.
 - [awesome-ruby-api](https://github.com/edymerchk/awesome-ruby-api) - A collection of awesome libraries, tools, frameworks and software to create beautiful APIs using Ruby.
 - [awesome-sse](https://github.com/emad7105/awesome-sse) - A curated list of resources about Searchable Symmetric Encryption (SSE).
 - [awesome-L402](https://github.com/Fewsats/awesome-L402) - A curated list of awesome things related to L402 ⚡.